 2. Buy some fake “Security by” stickers and “No Trespassing” signs (cost: less than $10).

 There are many ways to make your home appear less vulnerable, but one of the most effective solutions is to apply fake security stickers.
 You can buy them at various stores or on Amazon, and they come in all shapes and sizes, so you are sure to find something suitable.
-Put them in highly visible places, such as your front door, windows (all the windows around your house, so they can not be missed), or even your mailbox.
+Please put them in highly visible places, such as your front door, windows (all the windows around your house, so they can not be missed), or even your mailbox.

 The “No trespassing” signs are slightly more advanced, which are solar-powered and, just like the traffic signs, catch your eye in the evening.
 You can not miss them!